A Local's One Week Puglia Itinerary

 If you want to venture out, you could try a restaurant in Monopoli (also lovely for a stroll this time of the evening) or by the port in Savelletri.

-Monopoli in the evening is very lively and busy.
+For your evening, I’d enjoy some time in Monopoli which is always very lively and busy.
 It’s significantly larger than both Savelletri and nearby Polignano and was traditionally a fishing town.
 It has a cute little port, a lovely promenade, and a pleasant center.
 Monopoli’s Cathedral is beautiful and you can also visit the Grotto Churches which house exquisite frescoes.

 Overnight in Ostuni, Valle d’Itria countryside, or Savelletri coast